By PPMAG | May 31, 2017

 September

-Revise call for papers based on group feedback
+- Revise CFP based on feedback

-Build and test submission form in OpenConf
+- Build and test submission form in OpenConf

-Think about deadlines for Fellows applications, papers deadline, general submissions, sorting, notifications, etc.
+- Think about deadlines for Fellows applications, papers deadline, general submissions, sorting, notifications, etc.

 October

-Create plan for delegating work among committee members
+- Create plan for delegating work among committee members

-Solicit and decide upon volunteers for particular PC roles
+- Solicit and decide upon volunteers for particular PC roles

 November

-Report on number of proposals submitted in AC Meetings (see calendar)
+- Report on number of proposals submitted in AC Meetings (see calendar)

 December

-Begin proposal evaluations by early December
+- Begin proposal evaluations by early December

-Submission review completed by mid December
+- Submission review completed by mid December

-Work with LAC to determine workshop space and arrangements
+- Work with LAC to determine workshop space and arrangements

 January